Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • English proficiency requirements (if applicable).
 Originals sent directly to the Department of Economics.*

 A student whose native language is not English, and who has not completed an English-language degree in a predominantly English-speaking country, must submit a TOEFL or IELTS (Academic) score.
-The minimum acceptable TOEFL score for the Dept of Economics is 580 (237 on the computerized exam; 92 iBT); the minimum acceptable IELTS score is 7.5.
-Please note, the minimum requirement for the Dept of Economics is higher than the School of Graduate Studies minimum of 6.5.
+The minimum acceptable TOEFL score for the Dept of Economics is 580 (237 on the computerized exam; 92 iBT); the minimum acceptable IELTS score is 6.5 with a minimum score of 5.5 in each category.

 *If your transcript states the medium of instruction was English or you submit a letter with your application from the University stating your medium of instruction was English then that will waive your ELP requirement and a test result will not be required.